Metric Statistics: Exploration and Inference for Random Objects With Distance Profiles: Review of Basic Notions for Samples of Random Objects

 Uniqueness of \F means is guaranteed in Hadamard spaces \citep{stur:03}, and for positively curved spaces depends on both the geometry of the space $\Om$ and the probability measure $P$.
 Analogously to \F means one can also consider \F integrals for $\Om$-valued functions $X(t)$ \cp{mull:16:2}.
-A functional scenario with $\Om$-valued stochastic processes widens the scope of functional data analysis \cp{mull:20:10}, where the previous standard has been that the underlying processes are Euclidean, either scalar or vector valued \cp {mull:14:1, happ:18}, or occasionally $L^2$-valued \cp{mull:17:4}.
-The special case of distribution-valued stochastic processes is of special interest and permits a more in-depth investigation \cp{mull:23:3}.
+A functional scenario with $\Om$-valued stochastic processes widens the scope of functional data analysis \cp{mull:20:10}, where the previous standard has been that the underlying processes are Euclidean, either scalar-, vector- or $L^2$-valued \cp{mull:17:4}.
+The special case of distribution-valued stochastic processes is of particular interest and permits a more in-depth investigation \cp{mull:23:3}.
 For general types of $\Om$-valued functions the \F integral provides a direct extension of the Riemann integral for $\real$-valued functions and in analogy to the \F mean is defined as

-This integral has proved useful in various investigations of object-valued processes \cp{mull:19:2,mull:21:5}.
+This integral has proved useful in various investigations of object-valued processes \cp{mull:16:2,mull:21:5,mull:20:10}.

-Another important extension of \F means is the notion of a conditional \F mean $\expect_{\oplus}(X|Z)$, where $X \in \Om$ and $Z \in \real^p$ or more generally $Z\in \Om'$ for another metric space $(\Om',d')$. extension towards modeling regression relationships.
+Another important extension of \F means is the notion of a conditional \F mean $\expect_{\oplus}(X|Z)$, where $X \in \Om$ and $Z \in \real^p$, or more generally $Z\in \Om'$ for another metric space $(\Om',d')$.
+The statistical motivation is to model complex regression relationships that involve random objects.
 A narrower specification is needed to make this notion useful for statistical modeling and data analysis, targeting

 Nadaraya--Watson kernel estimators for the case of manifold-to-manifold regression $\Om' \ra \Om$ that have been previously considered \cp{stei:09,stei:10} are subject to a severe version of the curse of dimensionality, unless the predictor manifold is low-dimensional, and they are also subject to substantial boundary effects.
-Special cases where the target is the smoothing of covariance matrices or data on Riemannian manifold indexed by time using local linear estimators have also been studied \cp{yuan:12, chen:13,corn:17} including versions for functional and longitudinal data analysis, where functional principal components are a primary target after the smoothing step \cp{mull:20:5}.
+Special cases include the smoothing of covariance matrices or data on Riemannian manifold indexed by time using local linear estimators \cp{yuan:12, chen:13,corn:17}, including versions for functional and longitudinal data analysis, where functional principal components are a primary target after the smoothing step \cp{mull:20:5}.

 In addition to local linear and other desirable smoothers for the case of low-dimensional predictors it is also of interest to include global models that extend the classical linear multiple regression model when responses are random objects and predictors are Euclidean vectors.
 A general approach is \F regression \cp{mull:19:3} for the subproblem where $\Om'=\real^p$.
 Observing that smoothing or global linear regression methods are weighted averages with known or computable weights, one can take the weights that correspond to the respective regression method and form a weighted \F mean.
 The key problem is that when estimating at certain predictor levels some weights will be negative.
 Making use of entropy conditions for the metric space $\Om$ leads to asymptotic convergence across all spaces that satisfy these conditions, for both local and global regression models.